photoprism/photoprism-docs/docs/getting-started/advanced/docker-volumes.md

 ## Storage Folder

-SQLite, config, cache, thumbnail and sidecar files are saved in the *storage* folder:
+SQLite, config, cache, backup, thumbnail and sidecar files are saved in the *storage* folder:

 - a *storage* folder mount must always be configured in your `docker-compose.yml` file so that you do not lose these files after a restart or upgrade
 - never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden